jim-ardiansyah/icnbm-policies/policies/01_Governance_and_Administration_Policy.md

 - Each policy in the ICN Bellevue policy manual is reviewed no less than annually.

 ### 3.3 Meetings & Records
-- Board meetings held at a minimum quarterly, with minutes recorded and archived.
+- EC meetings held at a minimum weekly, with minutes recorded and archived.
-- Annual General Body meeting held to report on finances, activities, and elections (if applicable).
+- Annual community meeting held to report on finances, activities, and elections (if applicable).

 ### 3.4 Document Control
 - The master policy manual is maintained digitally and in a physical binder accessible to all staff and key volunteers.